stablekernel/aqueduct/source/docs/auth/server.md

 # Creating AuthServers to Authenticate and Authorize

 An instance of `AuthServer` handles creating, verifying and refreshing authorization tokens.
-They are created in a `RequestSink` constructor and are used by instances of `Authorizer`, `AuthController` and `AuthCodeController`.
+They are created in a `ApplicationChannel` constructor and are used by instances of `Authorizer`, `AuthController` and `AuthCodeController`.

 An `AuthServer` must persist the data it uses and creates - like client identifiers and access tokens.
 Storage is often performed by a database, but it can be in memory, a cache or some files.
 For that reason, an `AuthServer` doesn't perform any storage itself - it relies on an instance of `AuthStorage` specific to your use case.